Admer456/ioq3-burek/STYLE.md

 ## Dont's

-Hungarian notation.
+Hungarian notation. (light sin)
 Just no. If you don't know the type of a variable, just write it down on a notebook or something, or use an actual IDE.

-Including headers into headers.
+Including headers into headers. (heavy sin)
 NO. Use forward-declarations instead.
 There is an exception, and that is including the minimum of needed headers with one.
 For example:
 ```
 // File: PhysicsCore.hpp